stefanholek/rl/README.txt

     and to manipulate history entries.

 readline
-    The readline interface module.
-Contains everything
-    known from the standard library plus extensions specific to the rl package.
+    The readline module.
+Contains everything known from the standard library plus extensions specific to the rl package.
 The ``completer``, ``completion``, and ``history`` interfaces make use of this module, and you should rarely need to interact with it directly.

 generator
-    A factory turning a callable into a ``completion_entry_function`` that can be handed to readline.
+    A factory turning any callable into a ``completion_entry_function`` that can be handed to readline.

 print_exc